n33kos/NEWT/src/buffer/README.md

 <a name="new_GeometryBuffer_new"></a>

 ### new GeometryBuffer(config)
-A class for initializing a canvas in webGL context
+A class for creating a geometry buffer .

 | Param | Type | Description |